It was a forgettable game in a forgettable season.

 Johnson, a future Hall of Fame receiver, has remarkably improved his receiving yardage totals in each of the past three seasons.
 Last year, Johnson set an NFL record with 1,964 receiving yards.
 However, Megatron's touchdown total dropped from 16 in 2011 to just five last season.

 The Lions were third in the league in yards per game, but they ranked 23rd in rushing.
 To resolve that, they signed Reggie Bush, who transitioned from a satellite player in New Orleans to an every-down back in Miami.
-However, the Lions must figure out a way to improve the offensive line.
-Last year's first-round pick Riley Reiff is slated to play one of the tackle spots, but there is still a huge need.
-Of course, the have the No. 5 overall pick, right after the Eagles' selection.
+However, the Lions still need to hope for improvement from the offensive line.
+Last year's first-round pick Riley Reiff is slated to play one of the tackle spots, but there are still question marks along the line.

 The Lions appeared to finally dig their way out of the doldrums making the playoffs two seasons ago.
 After doing a lot of housecleaning this offseason, the Lions should have a more balanced offense with some top-flight weapons and a tough, physical defense.
 Will it be enough to move up in a very deep NFC North division?